Deploying NeoLoad Web in AWS

 https://www.neotys.com/neoload/features/neoload-web

 The main thing we want to do is have our own stand-alone installation instead of being restricted to X hours per month for the Neotys SaaS version.
 We want other team members to be able to watch tests run and share test results.
-We also want to be able to put ZIP’ed projects and YAML-based tests (like API direct calls) uploaded into Neoload Web for test execution.
+We also want to be able to upload ZIP’ed projects and YAML-based tests (like API direct calls) into Neoload Web for test execution.

 Neoload Official Documentation